ConEmu/ConEmu.github.io/en/UsingMouse.md

 E.g., when you RClick on `7Search` in the Far Editor you can choose Ctrl-F7 to run Replace dialog.

-**NB** When you choose such menu item, ConEmu post «real» keypress to console.
+**NB** When you choose such menu item, ConEmu post ‘real’ keypress to console.
 So, macro will be executed, when there is one associated with this keypress.